 Send a Sequence of Emails That Checks in with Prospects After They Fill Out a Lead Form

-- A prospect submits their information in exchange for a free download
+A prospect submits their information in exchange for a free download

-- You send a thank you email immediately
+You send a thank you email immediately

-- A few days later, you send another email with an offer related to the subject of the download
+A few days later, you send another email with an offer related to the subject of the download

-- If they take you up on it, a notification will be sent to your sales team to follow up
+If they take you up on it, a notification will be sent to your sales team to follow up

 It’s a streamlined process designed specifically to convert leads into customers, and it works because you can personalize the emails and send information relevant to specific leads previous actions.
 And it can all be done using marketing automation.

 Use Marketing Automation to Segment Your Lists

-- Past buying behavior
+Past buying behavior

 Manually, combing through each customer would be a lot of work.
 But with marketing automation, segmentation is made easy.
 MailChimp is one of the best email automation softwares in the market and offers multiple segmentation options.
 Subscribers can choose groups as they sign up for your newsletter which you can later segment by those groups, or you can use hidden groups and segment by internal data.
 You can then segment by date if you want to send a welcome email to new subscribers, or by most engaged if you want to send any special offers to your most loyal subscribers.

 Set Up An Email Autoresponder Sequence With Additional Recommendations